 ETC 431 PC Integration and Maintenance (4)

 This course stresses the architecture and design of personal computers and emphasizes the use of diagnostic hardware and software to evaluate PC systems in actual lab situations.
 Two hours of lecture and four hours of laboratory per week.
-Prerequisite: ETC 342 or equivalent.
+Prerequisite: ETC 311 or ETC 342 or CS 220.
 Cross listed with CET 431.

 ETC 433 Automatic Control Systems (4)